Skip to content

 Key Takeaways

 You are legally obliged to encourage employees to take their annual holidays.
 There are rules surrounding statutory holiday leave and rights afforded to both you and the employee.
 As part of these, you can force an employee to take annual holidays at a chosen time.
 You can also refuse the dates that the employee requests.
-However, you must be aware that there are rules surrounding how you force an employee to take annual leave.
+However, you must know that rules surround how you force an employee to take annual leave.

 Frequently Asked Questions

-If no ‘workplace agreement’ is in place, what notice must an employer give an employee when requiring that they take leave?
+How much notice must an employer give when requiring employees to take leave?

 Register for our free webinars